-- I give you n unit squares and you construct a set of polyominoes. - If it is possible to tile the whole plane with tiles of these shapes, then you lose. - If it is not possible, then you win L dollars, where L is the side length of the largest square you can cover.
+- I give you n unit squares and you construct a set of polyominoes. - If it is possible to tile the whole plane with tiles of these shapes, then you lose. - If it is not possible to tile the whole plane with tiles of these shapes, then you win L dollars where L is the side length of the largest square you can cover with tiles of these shapes.